Runtime Parameter overrides

 Apply Parameter overrides in Visual Embed SDKđź”—

-The Visual Embed SDK v1.25.0 and later support Parameter overrides on embedded Liveboards and Answers.
-Before applying a Parameter override on an Answer or Liveboard object, make sure the Parameters and associated formulas are configured in the Worksheet used for generating charts and tables.
+The Visual Embed SDK supports runtime Parameter overrides on embedded Liveboards, Answers, and Spotter-generated answers.
+Before applying a Parameter override on any object, make sure the Parameters and associated formulas are configured in the data Model used for generating charts and tables.

-The following example shows how to apply multiple runtime filters on a Liveboard embedded using the SDK:
+The following examples show how to apply multiple runtime filters in the embed code:

 liveboardId: '543619d6-0015-4667-b257-eff547d13a12',